rgrempel/elm-web-api/README.md

 {-| A task which, when executed, loads the resource at the provided URL, or provides an error message upon failure.

+Note that only Firefox appears to reliably report an error -- other browsers silently fail if an invalid URL is provided.

 Also consider using `setPath` from [TheSeamau5/elm-history](http://package.elm-lang.org/packages/TheSeamau5/elm-history/latest).
 -}